edgedelta/docs/docs/configuration/inputs.md

 _Note:_ This input type depends on the Kubernetes metrics API to be enabled on the cluster which can be configured by installing [metrics-server](https://github.com/kubernetes-sigs/metrics-server).

-_Note:_ Kubernetes event collection requires agent leader election mechanism to be enabled because only one agent collects the events from cluster.
-This mechanusm is already enabled by default in example agent deployment scripts provided with `ED_LEADER_ELECTION_ENABLED=1`
+_Note:_ Kubernetes pod metric collection requires agent leader election mechanism to be enabled because only one agent collects the metrics from cluster.
+This mechanism is already enabled in the default agent deployment commands via `ED_LEADER_ELECTION_ENABLED=1`.

 ```yaml
   kubernetes_stats: